 Then, you’re ready to start brushing with your child!

-You can scroll through these images to see the entire set-up process:
+Take a look at these images to see the entire set-up process:

 My 3.5-Year-Old’s Review of hum Kids by Colgate